 You are not alone.
 Connect with fellow survivors who share your diagnosis.

 Support groups provide a time and space for patients and family members to discuss feelings, concerns, and attitudes in a caring atmosphere.
-Attendees of these groups are able to share their journeys, thoughts, concerns in supportive environment.
+Attendees of these groups are able to share their journeys, thoughts, concerns in a supportive environment.
 The groups are facilitated by professionally trained social workers and other members of your support care team.

 Starting Monday, April 13, daily Zoom support groups will be offered.
 Social work counselors will facilitate support groups.
-These sessions provide an opportunity for patients, family members and friends to meet others in similar circumstances, develop new relationships and find out how others cope during this time of increased distress.
+These sessions provide an opportunity for patients, family members, and friends to meet others in similar circumstances, develop new relationships, and find out how others cope during this time of increased distress.

 How to sign up